Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Ivection resonances

-A secular-orbital resonance which we call ivection resonance happens when the precession rate of the planets becomes commensurate with (some integer multiple of) the orbital frequency of the binary.
-The name ``ivection" is derived from from evection resonance, which is the resonance between the apsidal precession and the orbital frequency of some distant perturber \citep{ToumaWisdom98,ToumaSridhar15}.
+{The other two terms in \eqref{eq:Ham_full} describe the perturbation from the binary.
+Such perturbation is typically small, but it is nontrivial when the precession rate of the planets becomes commensurate with some integer multiple of the orbital frequency of the binary.
+We call this secular-orbital resonance the ivection resonance.} The name ``ivection" is derived from from evection resonance, which is the resonance between the apsidal precession and the orbital frequency of some distant perturber \citep{ToumaWisdom98,ToumaSridhar15}.
 The replacement of e by i signifies that ivection resonance affects the inclination (instead of eccentricity) of the system.
-Ivection resonances are located at (assuming $a_1/a_2$ is of order unity) \eq{ n_B \sim |\dot\Omega| \sim n_2\mu, ~~~a_B\sim a_2\mu^{-2/3}. } For planets with smaller mass or longer period, the binary has to be further away for ivection resonance to happen.
+Ivection resonances happen when (assuming $a_1/a_2$ is of order unity, so that $|f_3|$ is also of order unity) \eq{ n_B \sim |\dot\Omega| \sim n_2\mu,~~~ a_B\sim a_2\mu^{-2/3}. } For planets with smaller mass or longer period, the binary has to be further away for ivection resonance to happen.

+{In the remaining of this section, we analyze the perturbation from the binary to define different types of ivection resonances and their corresponding resonant angles in \S\ref{sec:Phi_res}, and construct an effective Hamiltonian for each type of ivection resonance in \S\ref{sec:Ham}.}